 · and other research-related expenses (up to $10K) to be incurred at the host site.

 For example, a faculty member with a 9-month appointment might propose to conduct research during 2 summers at a host site with the assistance of a graduate student.
-The faculty could receive salary over each 3-month summer period, and the student could receive a stipend, plus they could spend as much as $50K collectively on travel to/living expenses at the host site for those two summers, plus up to $10K in research expenses at the host site.
+The faculty could receive salary and fringe benefits over each 3-month summer period, and the student could receive a stipend, plus the cost of tuition incurred during the fellowship period.
+In addition, they PI and trainee could spend as much as $50K collectively on travel to/living expenses at the host site for those two summers, plus up to $10K in research expenses at the host site.
 This is just one scenario.
 See NSF solicitation for details.

 UM Limited Submission Process: To be considered for one of UM’s 3 slots, prospective applicants should submit a Notice of Intent (NOI), followed by internal Pre-Proposal, to ORSP via the ORSP InfoReady Review Portal, by the dates listed below.
 ORSP will coordinate the selection the three finalists who will be invited to submit to NSF.